marcinjahn/technology-notebook/src/docs/programming/angular/modules.md

 }
 ```

-The initial bundle is still kept small, the other bundles are downloading after
+The initial bundle is still kept small, the other bundles will be downloaded
-the first one gets fetched.
+after the first one gets fetched.

 ### Dependency Injection

 Eager-loaded modules that provide services, make them available globally.
+That's
+why we don't need to put modules that provide services into the `imports` array.

 Lazy-loaded modules that proivde services, make them available only in that
-module.
+single module.